zillionare/python-project-wizard/docs/tutorial.md

   Documentation will be published and available at
   <https://{your_github_account}.github.io/{your_repo}> once:

-    1. the branch is release
+    1. the branch is either main or master
     2. the commit is tagged, and the tag name is started with 'v' (lower case)
     3. build/testing executed by github CI passed